 Rejecting an application

-Employers can only reject an application for one of the following reasons:
+Employers can reject an application for any of the following reasons:

 - the work can’t be reorganised among other staff

 - people can’t be recruited to do the work